amosegonmwan/aws-ec2-module/README.md

 ﻿# Terraform EC2 Module Deployment

-This repository contains Terraform configurations to deploy EC2 instances in both the US West and US East regions using a reusable module.
+This repository contains Terraform configurations to deploy EC2 instances in both two AWS regions; US West and US East regions using a reusable module.

 ## Project Structure